 Individual owners rent out the majority of motorcycles.
 Like cars, it is easy to find a motorbike or one will find you.

 Check the motorbike over before riding off – some are in very bad condition.
-You must carry the motorbike’s registration papers with you while riding.
+You must carry the motorbike’s registration papers (the certificate of title, car title, or pink-slip, which is called STNK and issued in yellow-colored paper in Indonesia) with you while riding.
 Make sure the agency/owner gives them to you before you head off.

 Helmets are compulsory and this requirement is enforced in tourist areas, but less so in the countryside.
 You can even be stopped for not having the chin-strap fastened – a favourite of policemen on the lookout for some extra cash.
 The law states that the helmet should also covers your cheek and has an SNI (Indonesian National Standard) emblem on it.
 Since the helmets you get with rental bikes are pretty lightweight, you may want to bring something more substantial from home or buy one locally.
 Shops in south Bali sell helmets with Viking horns, spikes, skull, and other fun decor.
 They just might not be that crash-worthy and mostly, they don’t comply the safety and law’s standard so you will most likely be awarded with a ticket by the Police if you wear those kind of helmets.